Inca Trail to Machu Picchu, 2024

 Our journey began at 4am, when the tour bus picked us up in Cusco and started driving into the mountains.
 We arrived at the tour company’s base camp in the Sacred Valley.
 Immediately, the porters quickly got to work unloading supplies and packing their bags.

-Our first meal at the porter house.
+Our first meal at the porter house located at Km 82.

 Hot tea, fresh fruit, and toast in the crisp morning air… not bad.